ShaoxiongYuan/ShaoxiongYuan.github.io/morning-notes/2026-03-09-oil-shock-week2-violent-monday.md

 EPS est: $5.87 | Rev est: $6.28B | AI monetisation in focus

 ADBE has beaten EPS in 8 straight quarters but stock down 20% YTD as AI disruption fears persist.
 Firefly AI adoption rate and Digital Media ARR are the key metrics.
-A guide that shows AI is augmenting — not cannibalising — subscriptions would be transformative for sentiment.
+A guide that shows AI is augmenting; not cannibalising, subscriptions would be transformative for sentiment.

 *View: Bar is low.
 Solid beat + bullish AI ARR = meaningful relief rally from oversold levels.*